Joaobcamargos/Joaobcamargos/README.md

 # João Vitor

 ## About Me
-Undergraduate researcher in swarm robotics
+Undergraduate student in Control and Automation Engineering.
 ## Interests
 - **Dynamic Systems and Control**
 - **Robotics**